-Chord progressions are programmed by patching chords into the input sockets.
+Chord progressions are programmed by patching chords signals into the input sockets.
 This can be done directly with cables or by using Virtual Modular’s bus system.

 The BASS OUT socket transmits the pitch voltage of the lowest note in the current chord.
+It can be handy for the production of simple bass lines.

 The Progression module can handle a progression of up to 16 steps.
 The length of time this represents depends on how quickly you want chord changes to occur.